qlik-oss/sn-table/README.md

 ## Contribution

-Information about developing and contributing can be found in our [contributing guide](./.github/CONTRIBUTION.md).
+Information about developing and contributing can be found in our [contribution guide](./.github/CONTRIBUTION.md).

 ## Mashup Usage